Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

 \subsubsection{Solutions for multi-party privacy conflicts}

-\paragraph{Smart access control} The personalized policy generation can be seen as a sender-dependent access control mechanism that recommends policy automatically and leaves the final decision to the image sender.
-Despite meeting the sender's privacy needs, this mechanism fails to address the problem of multi-party privacy conflicts due to senders likely being isolated from other stakeholders when deciding local policies.
-In contrast, the smart access control mechanisms centralized on the PSPs' servers can manage the image sharing process from a global privacy perspective for all OSN users.
+\paragraph{\textbf{Smart access control}} Intelligent policy generation can be considered as a single-side access control mechanism that recommends policies to the image sender only.
+This solution is insufficient to address the problem of multi-party privacy conflicts since the sender-side policies are isolated from other stakeholders.
+A promising solution is smart access control, a set of mechanisms centralized on the PSP server to manage image accessibility considering all involved OSN users' interests.

-\textbf{Identity-based access control.} One way to enable centralised access control is to leverage personal identifiable information (PII) extracted from the shared image to decide accessibility at all stakeholder sides rather than merely the sender side.
-When a viewer posts an access request, the server determines the viewer's accessibility by matching him/her with the access control list of each identified stakeholder in the image.
-For example, Ilia et al. \cite{Ilia:FPP:2015} used facial identity as PII and designed a 3D matrix-based access control model which involved subjects (users), object groups (photos) and objects (faces) in managing multi-owner control policy.
-The co-owner(s) (defined as the person(s) in the photo) set their specific permissible viewer lists denoted as entries in the access control matrix.
-When an access request arrived, the system first identified the co-owners' identity by face recognition, then decided which face should be hidden according to the matrix.

-Similarly, Li et al. \cite{Li:HPP:2019} developed HideMe, a framework that granted the control rights to every depicted user.
-The difference from Ilia et al. \cite{Ilia:FPP:2015} is that HideMe provided an automated access control mechanism instead of setting policies photo by photo by users themselves.
-For a given photo, the mechanism identified each depicted user and associated the scenarios corresponding to the user with this photo, including temporal, spatial, interpersonal, and attribute factors, to establish a scenario-based access control.
-Besides, the author also designed a photographic distance-based algorithm to identify bystanders in the image and protect their privacy.

-\textbf{Social norm-based access control.} Another way for centralized access control is to employ social norms to regularize image propagation.
-This kind of methods usually formulates the access control mechanism based on the entire social graph $G \triangleq\langle V, E\rangle$, where $V$ is the set of users in this social network and $E$ the set edges connecting pairs of users with a specific relationship.

-Xu et al. \cite{Xu:TPP:2019} designed a trust-based access control mechanism involving a collective incentive mechanism instead of collecting policies permissions from each stakeholder.
-This mechanism relied on the maintainability of the mutual trustworthiness between OSN users.
-It prompted a dynamic social ecosystem where the participants were incentivized to respect others' privacy actively when sharing images.
-Specifically, aiming to preserve stakeholders' privacy, the authors formulated a privacy loss for each stakeholder, which was negatively correlated with the stakeholder-recipient mutual trust while positively correlated with the user-specific sensitivity regarding the photo.
-In each photo propagation round, the PSP anonymized stakeholders selectively by the privacy loss and updated the trust value for the next propagation round according to the stakeholders' feedback.
-Consequently, users were encouraged to take others' privacy into account in OSN photo sharing to gain more trust and improve their social relationship continuously.